Shomari Figures: Elections

 Following Allen v.
-Milligan, the Supreme Court ruled that Alabama's previous map violated the Voting Rights Amendment, the Court ordered Alabama to redraw its congressional maps to have an extra black district which made majority black.
+Milligan, the Supreme Court ruled that Alabama's previous map violated the Voting Rights Act, because it dispersed the Black population, preventing voters from electing their choice of representative.
+To reflect the demograhics of the state, the Court ordered Alabama to redraw its congressional maps to have an additional Black district. was redrawn to reflect a contiguous Black majority.

 In November 2023, Figures declared his candidacy to represent Alabama's 2nd congressional district in the United States House of Representatives in the 2024 elections.
 In the Democratic primary, he led the 11-candidate field with 44% of the vote and advanced to a mid-April runoff election against Alabama House Minority Leader Anthony Daniels.
 In the primary race, cryptocurrency political action committees spent millions to elect him and months after the primary, Figures asked the Democratic National Committee to adopt more pro-crypto policies in addition to encouraging Kamala Harris to select a "pro-innovation" Securities and Exchange Commission chair and a vice presidential candidate "sophisticated in digital asset policy".

 Figures defeated Daniels with 61% of the vote in the April runoff election.
 Figures spoke at the 2024 Democratic National Convention.
 He defeated Republican Caroleene Dobson to win election to Congress and was sworn into office on January 3, 2025.
 Upon taking office on January 3, 2025; Figures became the first Democrat since 1963 to represent a significant portion of Mobile, and only the fourth since then to represent a significant portion of Montgomery.

+Tenure

+In 2025, Figures introduced the bipartisan Rural Hospital Stabilization Act, which would provide federal grants to support rural hospitals.
+He also co-introduced the Bridge to Medicaid Act with Representative Terri Sewell, legislation that would provide temporary health care subsidies for individuals in the Medicaid coverage gap in states that have not expanded Medicaid.
+He later co-introduced that year the bipartisan Student Compensation and Opportunity through Rights and Endorsements (SCORE) Act, which would establish a federal framework governing college athletes' compensation from their name, image, and likeness.

+In 2026, Figures introduced the Affordable Youth Enrichment Opportunities Act, legislation that would create a federal tax deduction for eligible parents' out-of-pocket expenses for children's extracurricular activities, including sports, arts programs, and academic enrichment activities.
+Later that year, he introduced the Tuskegee Airmen Memorial Act, legislation that would authorize the construction of a memorial in Washington, D.C., honoring the Tuskegee Airmen, with funding provided by the Tuskegee Airmen Inc. rather than federal funds.
+The bill received bipartisan support from the other members of Alabama's congressional delegation, who joined as cosponsors.